quickwit-oss/quickwit/docs/deployment/deployment-modes.md

 sidebar_position: 1
 ---

-Quickwit is composed of 3 services:
-- the indexer service: it starts the indexing pipelines and serves the [Ingest API](../reference/rest-api.md);
-- the searcher service: it serves the [Search and Aggregation API](../reference/rest-api.md);
-- the UI service: it serves the static assets required by the UI React app.
+Quickwit distributed search engine relies on 4 major services and one maintenance service:

+- The Searchers for executing search queries from the REST API.
+- The Indexers that index data from data sources.
+- The Metastore that stores the index metadata.
+- The Control plane that schedules indexing tasks to the indexers.
+- The Janitor that executes periodic maintenance tasks.

 Quickwit is compiled as a single binary or Docker image, and you can choose to start the indexer or the searcher or both of them.
-As for the UI service, it is always launched.
+Each node also always serves the UI static assets required by the UI React app.

 You can deploy Quickwit on a single node or multiple nodes.
 However, please note that some deployment configurations are still rough around the edges, so read the current limitations carefully.

 ## Single-node